 The middle section of the 1st floor is being hand cut on site by our joiners.
 Our children will have a room on each gable.
 The middle secti

 The attic trusses arrived today after making a three hour journey from Inverness to Skye.

 Our joiner did a great job weaving between odd trees on our access.

 Trusses unloaded and ready to start being fitted over the next few days.

 Had a sneak peak on the top of the scaffolding to get a view from where the treble velux windows will be fitted.

 Today was one of those special days where suddenly years of work starts to come together in front of your eyes.

 No machinery here just elbow grease.

 It was all going so well until the building inspector turned up.

-A few internal load bearing walls to be finished and then on Monday we have the telehander coming to stay for a couple of weeks, followed by the delivery of the attic trusses on Tuesday.
+A few internal load bearing walls to be finished and then on Monday we have the telehander coming to stay for a couple of weeks, followed by the delivery of th

 Following the completion of the foundations, we now moved onto putting the kit up.